 5. Create Your Governing Documents

 This part can be time-consuming, but it is nonetheless a crucial step when you form a homeowners association.
 There is a handful of governing documents you must write for your HOA, including the bylaws and the CC&Rs (Covenant, Conditions & Restrictions).
-The CC&Rs is arguably the most vital one, as it details the rules residents must follow and how your HOA must be run.
+The CC&Rs are arguably the most vital, as it details the rules residents must follow and how your HOA must be run.

 6. Develop a Reasonable but Competitive HOA